Barbarossa Chandelier: Form

 The Barbarossa Chandelier was made of gilt copper in the form of a wheel chandelier.
 It has a diameter of 4.20 metres and is mounted on a roughly 27 metre long chain under the middle of the roof of the Palatine chapel - the Carolingian Octagon of the Cathedral.
 Reports that the original chain from Carolingian times is incorporated into the current chain are not true, since the links of the chain taper downwards.
 The chain links are tapered toward the bottom from a length of 150mm to 130mm and of a width of 74mm to 70mm.
 As a result, the impression when viewed from below is that the entire length of the chain has the same thickness.
 The chandelier, floating about four metres above the marble floor, is composed of eight curved segments, thereby conforming to the octagonal shape of the Palatine chapel.
 The circle of the wheel chandelier symbolises the city wall of the New Jerusalem.
 The stylised city wall of the chandelier contains eight large and eight small gate towers, which are arranged symmetrically.
 Because of the octagonal structure of the surrounding building, the traditional depiction of the Heavenly Jerusalem with only twelve towers was precluded.

 In total, the chandelier contains 48 candles, which are lit on solemn occasions even today.

 Silver figures, depicting the saints, angels, and sentries, originally mounted on the 16 towers, have been lost.
-The base panels of the towers have been preserved and can be seen from below, on which scenes from the Life of Jesus are engraved, particularly the eight beatitudes from the Sermon of the Mount.
+The base panels of the towers have been preserved and can be seen from below, on which scenes from the Life of Jesus are engraved, particularly the eight beatitudes from the Sermon on the Mount.

 A Latin inscription on the chandelier reads in translation:

 The Barbarossa Chandelier is one of only four surviving romanesque wheel chandeliers in Germany; the others are the Azelin and Hezilo chandeliers at Hildesheim Cathedral and Hartwig chandelier in Comburg Abbey.